Salma-hub07/freecodecamp-projects/README.md

 A media player showcasing HTML5 video and audio elements with controls.
 - **file:** `audio-video-player/index.html`

+### 4. Learn German Videos
+A beginner-friendly page for learning German with helpful videos covering basics, grammar tips, and listening practice.
+Perfect for starting your German journey!

+- **File:** `learn-german-videos/index.html`

 ## How to View
 1. Click on the project folder
 2. Click on the `index.html` file